 This section provides information for customers to help them manage the financial impacts of COVID-19.

-If you currently have a COVID-19 Payment Break or have had one previously, below is a list of Frequently Asked Questions (FAQs) which you may find helpful.
+If you previously had a COVID-19 Payment Break or are impacted as a result of Covid below is a list of Frequently Asked Questions (FAQs) which you may find helpful.

-No, your account won’t be in arrears as a result of taking a payment break as long as you make your contractual monthly repayments as they become due when it ends.
+No, your account wasn’t in arrears as a result of taking a payment break as long as you made your contractual monthly repayments as they become due when it ended.
 If, however, your account was in arrears before your payment break started and this amount remains outstanding, then your account will continue to be in arrears and this will be reflected on your credit file held by credit reference agencies.

 Whilst your account may not be in arrears as a result of your COVID-19 Payment Break, we are legally required under the Consumer Credit Act (Section 86B) to send you a ‘Notice of Sum in Arrears’ if there’s a shortfall of no less than the sum of the last two payments you’re required to make.
 These will continue to be issued, as per Consumer Credit Act requirements, on a 6 monthly basis until the end of your agreement.

 No action is required by you, as long as you make your contractual monthly repayments as they become due when your payment break ends.

 If you’ve missed any of your contractual repayments (for example you missed one or more repayments other than those agreed as part of your payment break), you will have received other correspondence from us.
 We would encourage you to contact us to discuss your circumstances as soon as possible so that we can see what we can do to help you.
 If, however, you’ve already been in contact with us about your repayments or already have a repayment plan in place, then there’s no need to contact us again.

 5. Will my credit file be affected by having taken a payment break?